feedzai/pdb/README.md

 - Expression defining the selection of columns or other manipulations of its values.

 .distinct()
-- Filter the query so it only returns distinc values.
+- Filter the query so it only returns distinct values.

 .from(final Expression... sources)
 - Defines what tables or combination of them the data must be fetched from.